 How First Stop Health Virtual Counseling works

 First Stop Health Virtual Counseling is confidential care provided by your employer.
 After requesting a visit, a counselor will call you to learn about what you’re going through (such as depression, anxiety, or relationship concerns).
-Together, you’ll schedule a phone or video visit with a counselor who can address your specific needs.
+Together, you’ll schedule a visit with a counselor who can address your specific needs.

 You will work with your counselor to gain the tools and skills you need to feel better.
 The number of visits you have will depend upon your progress and level of need.
 In some cases, a counselor may evaluate that you would benefit from longer term counseling.